Alumni Weekend Housing

 The apartments were finished in 2002 and houses juniors and seniors during the academic year.
 Apartments have special ADA rooms in each building that are available by request.

 Please note that you will be assigned a room with a locking door, but you will have a bathroom/kitchen area shared with up to three other guests from approximately the same class years.

 Quad suites have separate bedrooms for each resident with one twin bed, wardrobe, dresser, and desk per room (that means couples will have separate rooms).
 Each quad suite shares a furnished living room, full kitchen (4-range stove top, oven, refrigerator), and two bathroom/vanity areas.
 Double suites also have separate bedrooms for each resident, a living area with a couch and coffee table, a kitchenette (2-range stove top, microwave, and refrigerator), and a bathroom/vanity area.

 In addition, each building features high ceilings and spacious lounges, providing you with a central area to watch TV, sit by the fireplace, or catch up with friends.
 Apartment buildings were awarded the LEED Silver certification.
 U.S. Green Building Council uses LEED (Leadership in Energy and Environmental Design) to provide standards for environmentally sustainable design, construction, and operation of buildings.

 On-Campus Housing Rates

 Housing is offered per bed, per night, based on the type of lodging preferred.
 Lodging is offered for Thursday, June 20th- Monday, June 24th, with check-in opening at 3 pm on Thursday the 20th.
 Guests can check out as late as June 24th.

 Please note, pricing is really per bed.
-If you are bringing small children who do not need a separate bed, do not register them for housing online as you will be charged for the bed.
+If you are bringing small children who do not need a separate bed, you do not register them for housing online as you will be charged for the bed.
 However, room keys and building access cards will only be issued to each paying resident.